allenai/s2_fos/README.md

 #     No predictions
 s2ranker.predict(papers)

-# also can get the raw decision scores which doesn't apply any of the rules above
+# also can get the raw decision scores without applingy any of the rules above
 s2ranker.decision_function(papers)
 ```